Jayne Bentzen

 Jayne Bentzen (born August 15, 1951, in Evansville, Indiana) is an American actress, model, and philanthropist.
 As an actress, she is best known for her portrayal of Nicole Drake Cavanaugh on the CBS/ABC daytime show The Edge of Night (1978–1981).
-Bentzen is also the founder and head of the Benedict Silverman Foundation, a charitable organization dedicated to implementing science-based reading instruction in public schools.
+Bentzen is also the founder and head of the Bentzen Silverman Foundation, a charitable organization dedicated to implementing science-based reading instruction in public schools.

 Early life

 Bentzen was born in Evansville, Indiana, as the youngest child of Irvin and Marigail Bentzen.Her father was a lieutenant colonel in the Indiana National Guard and a personnel manager with the Chrysler corporation.
 Her mother was a schoolteacher.
 During Bentzen's childhood, her family relocated to Ohio and later to Michigan.

 Acting career

-From an early age, Bentzen performed in local theater productions such as Anne Frank, The Glass Menagerie, and A School for Scandal.
-She attended the Interlochen Arts Academy in Michigan.
+From an early age, Bentzen performed in local theater productions of Anne Frank, The Glass Menagerie, and The School for Scandal.
+She attended the Interlochen Arts Academy in Michigan and apprenticed in summer stock.
 Upon graduating high school, Bentzen moved to Los Angeles, where she studied acting with Lee Strasberg.
-She also worked as a model and was featured in advertising campaigns, magazine spreads, and television commercials.
+During this period, she also worked as a model, appearing in advertising campaigns, magazine spreads, and television commercials.
+She was represented by the Nina Blanchard Agency in Los Angeles, Ford Models in New York, and Pauline's in Paris.

-In 1974, Bentzen moved to New York City, where she performed in numerous theater productions, including Who’s Afraid of Virginia Woolf?, School for Scandal, and A Hatful of Rain.
+In 1974, Bentzen moved to New York City, where she performed in numerous theater productions, including Who’s Afraid of Virginia Woolf?, The School for Scandal, and A Hatful of Rain.
 In 1978 Bentzen was cast as Nicole Travis Drake Cavanaugh in the crime-mystery melodrama The Edge of Night.
 Her portrayal of Nicole, a character coming to terms with the death of her husband, attorney Adam Drake (played by Donald May), who later married Miles Cavanaugh (Joel Crothers), was praised by critics, with one newspaper noting that she “provided viewers with a refreshing interpretation of the role.”
 Bentzen remained in the role until 1981.
 Bentzen's other notable roles include Amy Rollings in A Breed Apart (1984), and Julie in Blood Rage (1987).